 Based on the rumors and official announcements I am seeing and hearing, I’m detecting a number of things that might become influential trends that will start at the show and continue through the year.
 Keep in mind, these are opinions on where the industry may move based on the new guns and accessories I am seeing.
 I could be completely wrong on some — or even all — of these.
 I don’t think I am, however.

-The 6.5 Creedmoor has been a popular niche cartridge during the past 9 years.
-In 2017, the cartridge turns 10, and it’s beginning to sound like the cartridge will get a lot of manufacturer support at this SHOT Show.
+The 6.5 Creedmoor has been a popular niche cartridge for the past 9 years.
+In 2017, the cartridge turns 10, and it’s beginning to sound like the cartridge will get a lot of manufacturer support at this 2017 SHOT Show.

 Here is a sampling of a few rifles that I hear will be adding the cartridge to its line: